 A version of this article appears in the August 25 issue of Aviation Week & Space Technology.
 Under current plans, the U.S. Army’s oldest Sikorsky UH-60 Black Hawks will not be replaced before 2035 at the earliest, six decades after the medium-utility helicopter first flew.
 As a result, a series of upgrades is planned to keep the Black Hawk in service, beginning with a digital avionics refit to bring older UH-60Ls up to a standard similar to in-production UH-60Ms and to lay a ...

-"Northrop Bets On Open System To Stay Competitive On Black Hawk" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"Northrop Bets On Open System To Stay Competitive On Black Hawk" is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.